-Also in a more recent study from 2017, published in the journal Cell&Bioscience, it was again proved that apigenin is a promising reagent for cancer therapy.
+Also, in a more recent study from 2017, published in the journal Cell&Bioscience, it was again proved that apigenin is a promising reagent for cancer therapy.

 All three of the main active ingredients in chamomile (bisabolol, chamazulene, apigenin) have potent antioxidative power.
 This means that chamomile can balance free radicals and prevent oxidative stress.

-where you can find them, what are the benefits, and how to use them, check our article, where we go into more detail.
+where you can find them, what the benefits for skin are and how to use them, check out our article, where we go into more detail.